co-cart/co-cart/README.md

 * Login the customer/user.
 * Logout the customer/user.

+Also included is the ability to access products, product categories, product tags, product attributes and even reviews without the need to authenticate.

+* Return all published products.
+* Return an individual product by product ID / SKU ID.
+* Return an individual variable product and all it’s variations in one request.
+* Return all product categories.
+* Return all product tags.
+* Return all product attributes.
+* Return a product attribute terms.
+* Return all product reviews.
+* Return an individual product review.
+* Create a product review.

 As an added bonus for administrators or shop managers, CoCart Lite also provides the capabilities to:

 * Get Carts in Session.